-- Learning objectives are displayed and discussed. - Differentiated success criteria are displayed and included on planning. - Our pupils work is regularly marked in tickled pink (showing success) and green for growth (showing targets) - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work. - Targets are reviewed regularly, and children are taught how to monitor and evaluate their work and the work of others. - Our pupils have access to work that shows how their 'next step' skill looks in writing and in math. - Working walls are used in every classroom and are easily accessed by our pupils. - Stuck Pits are used to support pupils to become more independent with their learning, when they meet a problem. - A variety of technology is available to support teaching and learning. - All classes are supported by teaching assistants for both academic and emotional needs.
+in their work.

+Targets are reviewed regularly, and

+children are taught how to monitor and

+evaluate their work and the work of others.

+• Our pupils have access to work that shows

+how their 'next step' skill looks in writing

+and in math.

+Working walls are used in every classroom

+and are easily accessed by our pupils.

+Stuck Pits are used to support pupils to

+become more independent with their

+learning, when they meet a problem.

+A variety of technology is available to

+support teaching and learning.

+Classes are supported by LSA's for both

+academic and emotional needs.